karl-rousseau/HybridTvViewer/README.md

 - [x] ~~removing CHROME warning popups for various undefined mime-types~~
 - [x] ~~currently only as a prototype stage but the proof of concept has been validated and many features have been put in the options page~~.
-- :skull: SUN MHP technology has been put aside as it will need to have a JVM installed with its associated plugin (a mess to install and moreover this technology is now replaced by the brand new one called HbbTV) I know [GINGA](https://en.wikipedia.org/wiki/Ginga_(middleware) is MHP based and still present in South America but for how long ...
+- :skull: ~~SUN MHP technology has been put aside as it will need to have a JVM installed with its associated plugin (a mess to install and moreover this technology is now replaced by the brand new one called HbbTV) I know [GINGA](https://en.wikipedia.org/wiki/Ginga_(middleware) is MHP based and still present in South America but for how long ...~~
-- :satellite: **DVB-SI/PSI** tables (such as EIT & AIT) extraction inside MPEG-TS files, will be handle by an external Chrome application or ...
+- [x] A dedicated tab is added in the [Web Inspector](https://developer.chrome.com/devtools) for user debugging purpose
-- :vhs: **MP4 Transport Stream** video (without DRM) might be supported using an external library:
+- :vhs: **MP4 Transport Stream** video (without DRM) is supported using an external library:
-  * will have to investigate :mag:  [upipe](https://github.com/cmassiot/upipe/tree/master/examples/chrome/player_chrome) Chrome NaCl rendering plugin
-  * might also have a look at [Video.JS](https://github.com/videojs/video.js) library handling also HLS and DASH
+  * ~~Integration of [Dash.JS](https://github.com/Dash-Industry-Forum/dash.js) library handling Mpeg-DASH.~~
-  * Chrome V55+ can handle HEVC with HTML5 video tag but it need [to be recompiled](https://lexxai.blogspot.fr/2016/09/chromium-ubuntu-x265-hevc.html) with a proper FFmpeg
+  * ~~Chrome V55+ can handle HEVC with HTML5 video tag but it need [to be recompiled](https://lexxai.blogspot.fr/2016/09/chromium-ubuntu-x265-hevc.html) with a proper FFmpeg~~
+  * will have to investigate :mag:  [upipe](https://github.com/cmassiot/upipe/tree/master/examples/chrome/player_chrome) Chrome NaCl rendering plugin or VLC v3 Asm.js release
+- :satellite: **DVB-SI/PSI** tables (such as EIT & AIT) extraction inside MPEG-TS files, will be handle by an external application (using Asm.js or WebAssembly)
-- :scissors: OIPF technology will not be fully implemented (only the HbbTV subset will be done)
+- :scissors: ~~OIPF technology will not be fully implemented (only the HbbTV subset will be done)~~
 - **HbbTV V2.0** might be present (with an exposed WebSocket server) when V1.5 implementation will be done
-  * for the meantime, look at [node-hbbtv](https://github.com/fraunhoferfokus/node-hbbtv) from the well-known Fraunhofer (creator of MP3)
+  * for the meantime, look at [node-hbbtv](https://github.com/fraunhoferfokus/node-hbbtv) from the well-known Fraunhofer
 - [ ] CI+ HbbTV implementation is hereby emulated with a default code (can be customized)
-- [ ] A dedicated tab will be added in [Chrome Web Inspector](https://developer.chrome.com/devtools) for user debugging purpose

 ```
 If you have video Cross-Origin issues, you can temporary test your video by adding those parameters when launching your Chrome based browser: --disable-web-security --user-data-dir